ru2003/demoTASK-1---Backend-identity-Reconciliation/README.md

   ]
 }

-## Business Logic Summary
+# Business Logic Rules

+1. When no matching contact exists:
-If no existing contact is found → create a new PRIMARY contact
+   - Create new PRIMARY contact

-If a match is found on email or phone with new info → create a SECONDARY contact
+2. When matching email or phone found:
+   - Create SECONDARY contact linked to primary

-If both email and phone exist in different primaries → merge under older PRIMARY
+3. When email and phone match different primaries:

-Returns all linked contacts (primary + secondary)
+   - Merge under the older primary contact

+4. System always returns:
+   - Complete contact chain (primary + secondaries)